jfrNebus/Safe_box/readme_english.md

 # Introducción :uk:

-This proyect was bornt to give a solution to a job need.
+This project was born to give a solution to a job need.
 I was in the need to protect some valuable goods, and a safe box was the best thing to do so.
-I was in the right place, in the right moment, when some partners removed from a customer, an old safe box, in order to place a new one.
-This kind of safe box is programed to delay the openning; this means that even if you have the key and the password, the triggering of the electromagnetic bolt which unlocks the lock, won't happen till the programmed delay is over.
-This is meant to protect the goods on its inside in case the intruder forces the owner of the safe box to open the box.
-Since box won't open the door till the delay is over, the intruder has to either wait, and maybe get cuaght while waiting; or he has to leave, leaving goods safe.
+I was in the right place, at the right moment, when some partners removed from a customer, an old safe box, in order to place a new one.
+This kind of safe box is programmed to delay the opening; this means that even if you have the key and the password, the triggering of the electromagnetic bolt which unlocks the lock, won't happen until the programmed delay is over.
+This is meant to protect the goods inside, in case the intruder forces the owner of the safe box to open the box.
+Since the box won't open the door until the delay is over, the intruder has to either wait, and maybe get caught while waiting; or leave, leaving the goods safe.
 This box was left in a specific place where the things to be recycled are stored.
 In addition, the password was unknown.

-This box is designed to be fixed to a surface, the lock gets locked by the bolt, because of the gravity force.
-In other words, if the coil where the bolt is placed, is out of power, the bolt stays on its position because of the gravity force, blocking the action of the key over the lock.
-When the circuit is powerred, and the password provided is right, the circuit powers de bolt's coil, lifting it, and freeing the lock.
+This box is designed to be fixed to a surface, the lock gets locked by the bolt, because of the gravitational force.
+In other words, if the coil where the bolt is placed is out of power, the bolt stays in its position because of the gravitational force, blocking the action of the key over the lock.
+When the circuit is powered, and the password provided is correct, the circuit powers the bolt's coil, lifting it, and freeing the lock.

 <br>